SEO For Nonprofits: A Beginners Guide To Digital Marketing Success

 - Why nonprofits should be investing in SEO

-- The top 9 off page SEO factors to get higher rankings
+- The top 9 technical SEO factors to get higher rankings

 - How to measure and track digital marketing success

-What this guide is: An introduction to the top 23 SEO best practices that will help get your content ranked in 2017, including:
+What this guide is: An introduction to the top 21 SEO best practices that will help get your content ranked by search engines.

-What this guide isn’t: There are a ton of SEO factors that aren’t mentioned in this guide and is intended to help beginners learn and navigate through the best practices.
+What this guide isn’t: There are a ton of SEO factors that aren’t mentioned in this guide, as its intention is to help beginners learn and navigate through the SEO best practices.
 We make no claims to suggest that SEO is a silver bullet, but instead, insist that SEO should be part of an integrated marketing plan to gain exposure online.

-One of the first things you learn in principals of marketing is the marketing mix, or the four Ps of marketing: Product, Price, Promotion, and Place.
+One of the first things you learn in principals of marketing is the marketing mix, otherwise known as the four Ps of marketing: Product, Price, Promotion, and Place.

 For example, Place use to be limited to a physical storefront and the value of its location measured in foot traffic.